-Update: On May 4, 2017, the U.S. House of Representatives passed the American Health Care Act, which repeals many aspects of the ACA.
-The Senate unveiled its version of the bill on June 22.
+Update: The U.S. House of Representatives and U.S. Senate both have developed proposals to change the Affordable Care Act.
 There are many more steps for the bill to become law, so nothing about your health coverage has changed.

 Oregon health coverage stories

 More than 1.1 million people are insured through the Oregon Health Plan or private insurance offered through the Oregon Marketplace.

 Oregonians who receive federal subsidies get an average of $349 per month to help cover the cost of private insurance purchased through the Marketplace.

 More than 375,000 Oregonians have enrolled in the Oregon Health Plan as part of the Medicaid expansion.

 Oregon gained 23,300 health care jobs since the ACA was implemented.
 The Economic Policy Institute estimates Oregon would lose approximately 42,000 jobs if the ACA is repealed.